 If you don’t take it seriously, you’ll undoubtedly miss out on leads, customers, online visibility, and sales.

-Use these tactics to fine-tune your social media marketing strategy until you’ve created a winning strategy.
+Use these social media marketing tips to fine-tune your strategy until you’ve created a winning strategy.

 Just remember, social networks are made for conversing with others.